HSRLCLab/SmartFactory-Sortic/README.md

 The Communicate-Function which is used by *Store-* and *Transport-package* is implemented as the [SmartFactory_MQTTCommunication](https://github.com/LMazzole/SmartFactory_MQTTCommunication).
 It provides basic communication functionalities and defines the message-format.

-You'll need a WLAN-Connection and a MQTT-Broker.
+You will need a WLAN-Connection and a MQTT-Broker.
 How to set this up is explained in [Setup](#setup).

 <div style="page-break-after: always;"></div>

 ### Project structure

-In order to guarantee re-usability of the code and clean interfaces, the following project structure was chosen:
+In order to guarantee reusability of the code and clean interfaces, the following project structure was chosen: